RomanKotyk/intership-BE/README.md

-You can find examples of variables which you would need to set to run this app
+You can find examples of variables which you would need to set to run this app in .env.sample

 ## Running the app